xbz0n/xbz0n.github.io/posts/adcs-complete-attack-reference.md

 **Status: ACTIVE THREAT**

 ESC16 represents a critical misconfiguration where the Certificate Authority is configured to omit the `szOID_NTDS_CA_SECURITY_EXT` extension (OID: `1.3.6.1.4.1.311.25.2`) on every certificate it issues.
-This vulnerability was first documented in research by Munib Nawaz and has been incorporated into Certipy v5+ detection capabilities.

 ### Technical Details